2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 How To Get Around Vietnam Cities

 Like Uber and Lyft, Grab Taxis are requested using an app.
 The rides are much cheaper than a taxi and with the app it is much easier to request your desired destination.
-Before your Vietnam vacation, download and set up the Grab Taxi App so you can use it on arrival.
+Before your Vietnam vacation, download and set up the Grab Taxi App so you can use it on arrival!

 Where To Stay in Vietnam

-We sought out accommodations that offered private rooms with private bathroom.
+Accommodations in Vietnam range from dirt cheap dorm beds to pricey opulent hotel suites.
+We sought out places that offered private rooms with an on-suite bathroom.
 Air-conditioning and free Wi-Fi were also a necessity – and an included breakfast was a priority.
-As a bonus, some places offered free transportation either to or from the airport, as well.
+As a bonus, some hotels offer free transportation either to or from the airport.

 Hanoi Hotels

 We have visited Hanoi twice, both times staying in the Old Quarter, but in different hotels.
 On our first trip, we stayed at the Serenity Diamond Hotel, which had a great location on the edge of the Old Town, included breakfast and an attentive staff.
 The hotel has seen major upgrades since our first stay and still receives rave marks from fellow travelers.
-Read the Reviews!

 On our second trip, we opted to stay at the newly opened Amber Hotel – which was also fabulous!
 The clean and spacious rooms featured ice-cold air-con.
 Breakfast was made-to-order with a choice of Western and traditional Vietnamese dishes.
 While the hotel is in the heart of the Old Quarter, it is located down a narrow, quiet lane.
 Best of all, the staff was incredibly helpful and super friendly.
-Check prices and availability!

 Halong Bay Cruise

 For our overnight cruise on Halong Bay, we sailed with Aclass Cruises.
 The mid-range boat features small, well-decorated rooms with air-conditioning.
 However, what we loved best about Aclass was the phenomenal food and the fun staff!
-Book it now!

 Hoi An Accommodations

 In Hoi An we stayed outside of the Old Town in a boutique hotel along the river, TRIPLE River Hoi An Resort (formerly Sun River Hotel and Hoi An Waterfront Hotel).
 Top features were the modern, bright rooms, refreshing swimming pool and an incredible included breakfast.
-Check availability!

 Da Nang Places To Stay

 When we were in Da Nang, we opted to stay in a serviced apartment rather than a hotel – and it worked perfectly for our stay!
 Located in a quiet neighborhood just a short walk from the beach, Kua Casa Apartments offer clean, spacious rooms with a well-equipped kitchenette and dining table.
-Get current rates!

 Dalat Hotels

 During our trip to Dalat, we stayed in the family-run and affordable Villa Pinkhouse.
 Situated on the fringe of town in a garden setting, the hotel features clean rooms with balconies and an amazing staff.
 Although there is no air-con in the hotel (which we agonized over), we surprisingly didn’t need it!
-Read other traveler reviews!

 Ho Chi Minh City Accommodations

 In HCMC, we had a wonderful stay at the Boholand Hostel and Cafe.
 The boutique hotel (not really a hostel at all) is ideally located on a quiet lane in District 1.
 The air-conditioned rooms are well-decorated and modern – and there is a rooftop lounge for guests to enjoy.
 Breakfast is prepared daily by the owner, Ms. Ana, who always has time for a chat with guests!
-Book Your Room!

 Phu Quoc Hotels